mortie23/sas-geocode/README.md

 ## This easy free one

-This method uses the publically available ESRI API to find address candidates.
+This method uses the publicly available ESRI API to find address candidates.
 At an enterprise you may have an internal version of this API?

 ![Find Address Candidates](media/postman-findAddressCandidates.png)

 GET: `https://geocode.arcgis.com/arcgis/rest/services/World/GeocodeServer/findAddressCandidates`
-Parameteres:
+Parameters:
 ```ini
 f='json'
 singleLine='4730 Crystal Springs Dr, Los Angeles, CA 90027'